-Are there cerebral abnormalities in eating disorders?April 3rd, 2013 in Psychology & Psychiatry /
+Are there cerebral abnormalities in eating disorders?April 3, 2013 in Medicine & Health / Psychology & Psychiatry

 A report from the University of Freiburg that is published in one of the last issue of Psychotherapy and Psychosomatics address the presence of cerebral abnormalities in eating disorders.